Skip to content

 You need to add an action from the second state to the ending point of the workflow.

 In the same way you can change the name of the second state.
-Now change the names for the actions.
-The way to rename an action is the same as for renaming a state.
+Now let's change action names.
+To rename an action one should follow the same steps as for renaming a state.

 Also the end action should have a unique name.
 It has been named done.